 Precision is a measure of the variability of an instrument or the variability of the testing source.
 The precision of continuous gaseous analyzers are evaluated by comparing a sample of a known concentration against the instrument's response.
 The precision of filter-based particulate samplers is determined by collocated sampling (i.e., the simultaneous operation of two identical samplers placed side by side).
 The difference in the results of the two samplers is used to estimate the precision of the entire measurement process (i.e., both field and laboratory precision).
 Precision of manual particulate samplers is assessed by regular periodic flow checks.
-Precision of continuous particulate samplers is assessed through the comparing their volumetric flow rate at one or more levels to the flow measured by a flow transfer standard.
+Precision of continuous particulate samplers is assessed through the comparison of the ambient data to the FRM data and by regular periodic flow checks.
+Manual samplers are calibrated by comparing their volumetric flow rate at one or more levels to the flow measured by a flow transfer standard.
 Calibrations are performed when an instrument is first installed and at assigned intervals thereafter depending on the analyzer type.
 Calibrations are also performed after instrument repairs or when quality control charts indicate a drift in response to quality control checks.